CarlssonOscar/uma-vintage/README.md

-## Introduction
+# Introduction

 This project was treated as an order from a client, the customer is a company which sells vintage clothing in Sweden and is named Úma.
-The goal was to create website with a scandinavian minimalist design with focus on the content, which in their case are the pieces of clothing that they sell.
-Of course it also needed to provide all the functionalites that would be necessary to launch the site and use this project as a real webstore.
+The goal was to create a website with a scandinavian minimalist design with focus on the content, which in their case are the pieces of clothing that they sell.
+Of course the site also needed to provide all the functionalites that would be necessary to launch the site and enalbe the customer to use the project as a real webstore.

 ![](media/front-page.jpg)
 ![](media/products.jpg)